 We didn’t sand diagonally the first few times we sanded our floors but we did in our new home and it’s something we’d definitely recommend doing.

-It makes sanding your floors quicker as it’ll even out your floorboards making sanding quicker as you won’t be left with areas of the floorboards that are difficult to reach (which is the shadow problem I mentioned above).
+It makes sanding your floors quicker as it’ll even out your floorboards and you won’t be left with areas of the floorboards that are difficult to reach (which is the shadow problem I mentioned above).

 4. Sanding The Edges

-You should finish sanding the main area with 120 grit paper but for the edges, we’d recommend you stop at 80 grit.
+You should finish sanding the main area with 120 grit paper, but we’d recommend you stop at 80 grit for the edges.
 It’ll still be more than smooth enough and will save you time.